stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 The ``ValueRangeCheck`` library allows the user to specify that certain variables should be within a specified range.
 This will be tested if the variables are an input parameter to a kernel before the kernel is called, and after the kernel if the variable is an output parameter of the kernel.
-Additionally,this library also verifies that all input- and output-parameters of a kernel are neither NAN nor an infinite number.
-In case of an out of range error or an invalid value, an error message like the following will be printed:
+Additionally, this library also verifies that all input- and output-parameters of a kernel are neither NAN nor an infinite number.
+In case of an out-of-range error or an invalid value, an error message like the following will be printed:

     PSyData: Variable 'perturbation_data' has the value 0.53116938666871878E-80 at index/indices 74932 in   module 'time_evolution', region 'invoke_initialise_perturbation', which is not between '1.0000000000000000' and '2.0000000000000000'.